Interac Debit 101: The Ultimate Guide for Small Business

 There are two ways that Interac helps customers pay for goods or services in person:

 Interac Flash is a contactless debit solution that allows customers to make purchases under $100 quickly and securely by holding their Interac Flash-enabled bank card or mobile device with Apple Pay or Android Pay near a payment reader at checkout.
-To accept Interac Flash, you must have an NFC-enabled reader like the Square reader for contactless and chip.
+To accept Interac Flash, you must have an NFC-enabled reader like the Square reader for contactless and chip and pin.

 The transaction limit for Interac e-Transfers are set by each financial institution so your customers will have to contact their bank directly to find out what their limit is.